 On March 31, 2004, the Company acquired certain assets and assumed certain liabilities of the government surveillance business of ECtel.
 The purchase price consisted of \$35 million in cash.
-In connection with this acquisition, the Company incurred transaction costs, consisting primarily of professional fees, amounting to approximately \$1.1 million (see also Note 9).
+In connection with this acquisition, the Company incurred transaction costs, consisting primarily of professional fees, amounting to approximately \$1.1 million (see also Note 10 of the Notes to the Condensed Consolidated Financial Statements).

 On September 2, 2004, the Company, through a subsidiary, acquired all of the outstanding stock of RP Security, a company in the business of developing and selling mobile digital video security solutions for transportation applications.
 The Company paid approximately \$9,028,000 in cash and 90,144 shares of the Company's common stock for RP Security.
 In addition, the shareholders of RP will be entitled to receive earn-out payments over three years based on the Company's worldwide sales, profitability and backlog of mobile video products in the transportation market during that period.
+For the period ending January 31, 2005, the shareholders of RP earned approximately \$438,000.

-On August 20, 2004, the Company entered into a lease agreement for the lease of approximately 125,000 square feet of office and storage space for manufacturing, development, support and sales facilities in the Tel-Aviv area, Israel.
-Under the lease agreement, occupancy of the new building and rent payments are expected to commence in October 2005, for a minimum of six years.
+On August 20, 2004, the Company entered into a lease agreement for the lease of approximately 125,000 square feet of office and storage space for manufacturing, development, support and sales facilities in Herzlia, Israel.
+Under the lease agreement, occupancy of the new building and rent payments are expected to commence in October 2005, for a period of ten years.
 Annual rent payments are expected to be approximately \$2.3 million.
 The new lease agreement replaces the lease agreement for the Company's existing building in Israel.